 - Rub your hands for 30 seconds or until you cannot smell the gasoline anymore

-- Rinse your hands with water and pat dry with clean cloth
+- Rinse your hands with water and pat dry with a clean cloth

 Coffee grounds have a relatively strong coffee smell, which is a good method of covering most unpleasant smells.
 Besides that, it also has rather physical yet gentle abrasive qualities, making it a good exfoliator.

 As mentioned before, exfoliates eliminate the gasoline smell by removing the very skin cells containing the gasoline.
 Moreover, the coffee smell also can mask any lingering gasoline scent if you did not clean your hands thoroughly.

 How to get gas smell off hands with coffee grounds